jasonwc/noobernetes.io/tutorials/4-deploying-to-kubernetes.md

 Kubernetes uses yaml files to define the configuration of the app that you are running.
 In this case, we need to write a manifest that deploys our application and runs our container.

 ### What's in a manifest?
 A manifest contains a description of the resource you wish to deploy.
 In this case we are creating a Deployment that will run a pod with the container we made previously.
+To start, create a folder called `manifests` in your current application folder.
+Within `manifests`, create a file called `deployment.yaml`.

 ```yaml
 apiVersion: extensions/v1beta1